A clinical trial for people who have lupus with skin symptoms

 Who may participate

 By volunteering in clinical research, you can make a difference.
-Thank you for your interest in joining this study.
+Thank you for your interest in joining this trial.

 We are enrolling people aged 18 to 75 years who have lupus with skin symptoms that have not responded to standard treatments after 3 months.

-If you choose to participate, you will review and sign the informed consent document and continue with the screening process to check that you meet the study requirements.
+If you choose to participate, you will receive care from a dedicated team of specialists and be part of the community helping us learn more about investigational treatments for lupus.
 If your diagnosis of lupus has not been confirmed before, we will take a sample of your skin to do this.

 Condition